 Project title: Support to Vocational Education and Training (VET) in the field of Green Economy

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Swiss Agency for Development and Cooperation (SDC)

 Country: Republic of Moldova

-Overall term: 2015 to 2018
+Overall term: 2018 to 2021

 The most important fields of activity include:

 - Strengthening capacities of state, private and civil society actors to acknowledge and carry out their roles within the dual VET system in Moldova, as defined through the improved and consolidated institutional and normative framework.

 - Support dual partners to conceptualise and elaborate decision templates to be adopted by competent bodies; demand-oriented consolidation of dialogue and cooperation mechanisms.

 - Capacity Development measures for strengthening HR and institutional capacities of the Chamber of Commerce and Industry (CCI) of Moldova as both competent body for dual VET and a service provider for companies involved in dual VET or expressing interest in dual cooperation.